yuminyea/You-re-the-One-Whom-I-m-Talking-To/README.md

 # **You’re the One Whom I’m Talking To: The Role of Contextual External Human-Machine Interfaces in Multi-Road User Conflict Scenarios**

-This repository supports the **IMWUT 2025 February submission (ID: 1102)** by providing source code pertinent to the study.
+This repository accompanies our paper, “You’re the One Whom I’m Talking To: The Role of Contextual External Human-Machine Interfaces in Multi-Road User Conflict Scenarios,” providing the **source code** and **materials** used in the study.